Welcome to Richmond Primary School. We are delighted that you have taken the time to access and read the information on our website.

 We are very proud of our buildings and grounds.
 Our Year 4, 5 and 6 building opened in October 2010 and is purpose built for learning in the 21st Century.
 Children and staff were actively involved in the design of the building.
 We opened another new building in 2018 for children in EYFS and Year 1.
 Our school grounds are extensive and enhance our learning environment.

-We pride ourselves on the fact that Richmond is a caring school that places an emphasis on nurturing our children, paying attention to their social and emotional as well as academic needs.
+We pride ourselves on the fact that Richmond is a caring school that places an emphasis on nurturing our children, paying attention to their social and emotional, as well as academic, needs.
 Our work in this area has been very successful and enables children to act as responsible citizens.
 We provide all children with opportunities to become leaders within the school.
-Our leadership passport identifies criteria for leadership from EYFS through to Year 6.
-Children are consulted and have a voice in policy decisions including policies related to Behaviour, Feedback and Marking and Learning and Teaching.
+Our pupil Leadership Passports identify criteria for leadership from EYFS through to Year 6.

 It is important that children have a voice at Richmond.
-We have an active and successful School Council in Key Stage One and Two, Eco Warrior Team and School Sports Champions that meet regularly with members of the governing body.
-They regularly talk to children in their class about things that are going well and things that need improving.
-Other leadership positions include: Leadership Leaders, Eco Warriors, Sports Leaders, P4C Champions, Digital Leaders, Tidy Turtle monitors and House Point monitors.
+We have an active and successful School Council in Key Stage One and Two, who meet monthly with members of the Senior Leadership Team.
+They regularly talk to children in their class about things that are going well and things they would like to improve further.
+Other leadership positions include: Leadership Leaders, Eco Warriors, Sports Leaders, P4C Champions, Digital Leaders, Peer Mediators, Playground Buddies and Librarians.

 Encouraging children to participate in Sport and Music are particularly important to us.
 We employ a full time Sports Coach, Mr Fincham, who runs a range of after school clubs.
 The children thoroughly enjoy the sports that they take part in.
-There are also many opportunities for children to take part in Music events; for example we have taken part in Young Voices at the Resorts World Arena in Birmingham, whole class ensemble and music performances.
+There are also many opportunities for children to take part in Music events, for example Young Voices at the Resorts World Arena in Birmingham, whole class ensemble and music performances.

-We currently have 480 children in school.
+We currently have 526 children in school.
 Our planned admission number is increasing to 630.
-We have 17 classes which are organised mainly in single age groups.
+We have 21 classes, which are organised in single age groups.
 Each class has a teacher and a Learning Support Assistant for part of the day.
 They work hard to provide a lively and enjoyable learning environment for the children.
 We all work together as a team.

 We have a strong and active governing body who take their role in supporting the school to achieve the best standards possible very seriously.
-They meet regularly as a Full Governing Body, as well as in committees.
+They meet regularly as a Local Governing Committee, as well as in smaller committees.
 They regularly visit the school to meet with staff and children.
-Lee Finney is our Chair of Governors.
+Livvy Wood is our Chair of Governors.
 Find out more by clicking on the 'Governors' tab.

 We would be delighted to show you around our school and invite you to make an appointment.
-Our office staff, Lorraine McKee, Sharon Widdowson and Trisha Barnsley, are friendly and helpful and would be pleased to answer any questions you have or arrange for you to meet with the person that you would like to talk to.
+Our School Business Manager, Lorraine McKee, and our office staff, Sharon Widdowson, Trisha Barnsley and Jodie Crowther would be pleased to answer any questions you have, or arrange for you to meet with the person that you would like to talk to.
 We look forward to meeting you.